Numeraire-invariant quadratic hedging and mean--variance portfolio allocation: Symmetric definition of admissibility.

-\begin{remark}[Invariance of tame strategies to self-financed market extension] Observe that one can take any self-financed wealth process and add it as an extra component of the price process $S$ without altering the set of tame strategies.
+\begin{remark}[Invariance of tame strategies to self-financed market extension] Observe that one can take any self-financed wealth process and add it as an extra component of the price process $S$ without altering the set of tame terminal wealths.
 That is, for \emph{any} self-financing $\vp \in L(S)$ we automatically have that

 \end{remark}